ChromeUniverse/Personal-website/src/content/articles/t3-stack.md

 ## The learning curve

-That sounds all fine and dandy, but that's a lot of stuff of learn.
+That sounds all fine and dandy, but that's a lot of stuff to learn.
 There are much easier ways to build full-stack apps (MERN stack included), and at the end of the day, developer experience is a convenience for *developers*, and it won't always translate to a better *user* experience.

 But speaking from personal experience, the investment is well worth it.
 Building apps with T3 not only introduces you to the serverless model, but you'll squash a lot more bugs and ship stuff way faster.
 Let's break it down.